numbas/editor/docs/question/reference.rst

         Opens a preview of the question in a new window.
         A specially simplified theme will be used, different from the one used for exams.

-        You can also use the keyboard shortcut :kbd:`Ctrl+B` to open a preview.

         .. warning::
             Do **NOT** use this link to deliver the question to students.
             This link is not permanent and could stop working at any time.
-            Instead, download the question and put it either on your own webspace or in a VLE.
+            Instead, either download the exam and put it on your own webspace or in a VLE, or use the :guilabel:`Share` button on the preview to obtina a permanent link.

     Make a copy
         Create a copy of the question.